 Despite being denied, Dyson believed in his product and launched it through catalogs in Japan.
 It became a huge hit and gave Dyson enough money to open up his own facility.
 Since the launching of the Dyson company, it’s tackled more than just vacuums.
 With products like hair dryers, purifiers, bladeless fans, lights, and hand dryers, the company strives on innovation.
 Overall, Dyson believes a lot of his success came from all his failed attempts.

 British retailers may not have liked Dyson’s vacuums, but other retailers did!
-Sometimes it takes more than one person’s (or one country’s) opinion for your invention to take off.
+Sometimes it takes more than one person’s (or one country’s) opinion for your invention to take off and make a positive impact on the world.

 Hear just how important failure is from James Dyson himself!